 Welcome!
-I'm an Assistant Professor in Psychology at Simon Fraser University in Vancouver, Canada.
-I earned my PhD in Anthropology at the University of California, Los Angeles.
+I'm a Senior Lecturer in Psychology in the Centre for Culture and Evolution at Brunel University London.
+My PhD is in Anthropology, from the University of California, Los Angeles.
 I study human behavior and development through the lens of cultural evolutionary theory.
 My research focuses primarily on social learning, in places and communities beyond Western societies.
 My current field site is in the Yasawa Islands, Fiji.
+I am also starting projects working with parents and immigrants in the UK .

 You can download my most recent CV here.